ahmedkaludi/push-notification/readme.txt

 == Changelog ==
+= 1.14 (17 November 2020) =
+* Improvement: Added translation files
+* Improvement: Added options to change the label of the push notification  #490
+* Improvement: added UTM tracking data to track the analytics of push notification #548
+* Improvement: sending push notification to users when the order status changed. #531

 = 1.13 (04 September 2020) =
 * Improvement: Given the feature to change the position & message of the push notification bar #471
 * Bug Fixed: Push notification not getting notification while creating post with Gutenberg #481